jborza/jborza.github.io/_posts/2020-01-04-chip8-fpga-part3.md

 ![vga](/assets/2020-01-04-chip8-vga-out.jpg)

-and a 64x32 area of a 128x64 LCD screen (I was lazy, so I just implemented it without pixel doubling).
+Finally a 64x32 area of a 128x64 LCD screen (I was lazy, so I just implemented it without pixel doubling).

 ![lcd](/assets/2020-01-04-chip8-lcd.jpg)

 ## What's next

+The CPU still needs some love as not all operations are implemented yet.
+To get it all working together we need some kind of bus to transfer data between CPU, memory and PPU.
+The VGA or LCD renderers are not scheduled yet, so the would fight with the CPU for the bus - I think the most reasonable solution would be to let the CPU run during the VGA vertical synchronization window.

-We still need some user input (from a keypad), prepare some kind of bus to transfer data between memories, think about how to implement the buzzer and wire it all together.
+Then we still need some user input (from a keypad), a sound output to a buzzer, wire it all together and figure out a nicer way to load ROMs.